 Alcohol consumption can be reduced to just ritual use as well.
 This is great if you don’t desire drinking outside of rituals, but still would like to connect with the ancient roots of libations.
 It’s also great if you like the formality of sharing a drink with your fellow Wiccans.
-You can enjoy a glass during ritual baths, before the beginning of a ritual, to honor a deity, or to celebrate the end of a ritual.
+You can enjoy a glass during ritual baths, before the beginning of a ritual, to honour a deity, or to celebrate the end of a ritual.

 Drinking alcohol is a very personal choice, and you may choose to abstain completely.
 You are not alone!
 A large number of Wiccans abstain totally from alcohol, and many from other substances as well like drugs, smoking, and caffeine.
 Alcohol can be a lovely component to Wiccan ritual, but it doesn’t have to be.

 Some feel that the “harm none” principle applies to themselves, and that alcohol constitutes a harmful substance which they choose not to put in their bodies.
 Others feel that drinking, as a hallucinative substance, isn’t in line with their faith.
 They prefer to keep their mind and wits sharp.
 Still others are just non-drinkers in general, which has nothing to do with Wicca.

 In the spirit of the Rede, some Wiccans forego alcohol.
 That sentiment can include things like animal products too.
 Wiccans may feel that removing alcohol lets them to live life truthfully.
 It does not require compartmentalizing alcohol consumption into a morally separate area from the Wiccan Rede principles.

 Teetotaling Wiccans argue that staying sober allows them to feel centred and connected to their higher powers.
 It gives them a bright mind and open consciousness.
 It makes intention clear.